The Great Grevy’s Rally

 The next GGR was scheduled for 2022.
 However, Northern Kenya experienced five consecutive failed rainy seasons, resulting in one of the most severe droughts experienced in Kenya for close to 40 years.
 As a result, the decision was made to postpone the planned census until such a time as the committee could assess the body condition of the target Grevy’s Zebra populations.

-Due to the challenges faced in the landscape in the last few years, GGR 2024 is going to be slightly different in scale than the previous rallies.
-This will be more of an intensive targeted exercise than the fully expansive rally that we have become used to.
-Teams will head out for the Rally on the 27th and 28th of January 2024.
-Focus will be placed on blocks that are already known to have had significant Grevy’s zebra populations through the last few years.
+Due to the challenges faced in the landscape in the last few years, GGR 2024 was slightly different in scale than the previous rallies and was more of an intensive targeted exercise than the fully expansive rally that we had become used to.
+Teams headed out for the Rally on the 27th and 28th of January 2024.
+Focus was placed on blocks that were already known to have had significant Grevy’s zebra populations through the previous years.

 Great Grevy’s Rally